Dirty debate techniques, sadly, can also be extremely effective debate techniques.

-Hillary repeatedly falls for Trump’s interruptions by talking at length of HER issues.
+Hillary repeatedly falls for Trump’s interruptions by talking at length about HER issues.

-On the second debate they spent more time talking about emails -and old topic- than they did about Trump’s video on grabbing women’s vagina which was the newest, hottest, most lethal issue ever.
+On the second debate, they spent more time talking about emails -an old topic- than they did about Trump’s video on grabbing women’s vagina which was the newest, hottest, most lethal issue ever.

 - More exposure for Trump, less for Clinton

-It’s a known human tendency that what’s repeated more often also seem truer, and that works whether or not we are already informed on the facts.
+It’s a known human tendency that what’s repeated more often also seems truer, and that works whether or not we are already informed on the facts.